Teyxos/scss-library/README.md

 ## Importing

-To import some file we can use two ways: `@use` or `@forward`, there is also a `@import` but it is decrapted.
+To import some file we can use two ways: `@use` or `@forward`, there is also a `@import` but it is deprecated.

-We use `@use` when we are going to use that file variables or mixins (Explained later).
-And we use `@forward` when we are only forwarding that file variables or mixins.
+We use `@use` when we are going to use that file variables or mixins (Explained later).And we use `@forward` when we are only forwarding that file variables or mixins.
 Example:

 ```scss
 // main.scss